MaxHalford/xam/README.md

 # xam [![Build Status](https://travis-ci.org/MaxHalford/xam.svg?branch=master)](https://travis-ci.org/MaxHalford/xam)

-xam is my personal data science and machine learning toolbox.
+`xam` is my personal data science and machine learning toolbox.
 It is written in Python 3 and stands on the shoulders of giants (mainly [pandas](https://pandas.pydata.org/) and [scikit-learn](http://scikit-learn.org/)).
+It loosely follows scikit-learn's `fit`/`transform`/`predict` convention.

 ## Installation

 - [Install Anaconda for Python 3.x >= 3.5](https://www.continuum.io/downloads)
 - Run `pip install git+https://github.com/MaxHalford/xam --upgrade` in a terminal

 :warning: Because xam is a ***personal*** toolkit, the `--upgrade` flag will install the latest releases of each dependency (scipy, pandas etc.).
+I like to stay up-to-date with the latest library versions.

 ## Table of contents